-The reversed possibility, i.e., that the QBO may somehow influence ENSO is now examined, first, by estimating whether the frequency of ENSO events significantly depends on the QBO phase.
-Table 1 documents the frequency of ENSO events in each QBO phase from observations/reanalysis and the three model simulations.
-A higher frequency of EN events during QBOW and of LN during QBOE has been observed from 1979 to 2020 (Taguchi, 2010; Liess and Geller, 2012), but the opposite is diagnosed if the period is extended to 1953-2020, in agreement with previous sections and studies (Domeisen et al., 2019).
-Probability density functions (PDFs) were constructed for the model data using 36-yr samples with replacement.
-In addition to a Welch's t-test, a Kolmogorov-Smirnov (KS) test was used to evaluate if the PDFs of an event frequency (e.g. EN) were significantly different for each phase of the QBO.
+of EN events during QBOW and of LN during QBOE has been observed from 1979 to 2020 (Taguchi, 2010; Liess and Geller, 2012), but the opposite is diagnosed if the period is extended to 1953-2020, in agreement with previous sections and studies (Domeisen et al., 2019).
+Probability density functions (PDFs) were constructed, first, for the observations by bootstrapping with replacement to account for observational uncertainty and for the model data using 39-year samples to match the length of the ERA5 period.
+In addition to Welch's t test, a Kolmogorov-Smirnov (KS) test was used to evaluate if the PDFs of an event frequency (e.g. EN) were significantly different for each phase of the QBO.